ibm-cloud-docs/Cloudant/offerings/access_control.md

 Certification details and attestation reports (i.e., ISO and SOC2) can be provided to the customer upon request.

+### Using {{site.data.keyword.cloudant_short_notm}} securely

 As a user of {{site.data.keyword.cloudant_short_notm}}, you should:

  * Use the default CORS configuration to prevent unexpected access.
  * Use API keys liberally, such that components can have 'least privileged access,' coupled with the audit log.
-This practice allows you to understand who accessed which data encrypt or otherwise protect (pseudonymise) any sensitive data before sending it to us.
+This practice allows you to understand who accessed which data.
+ * Encrypt or otherwise protect (pseudonymise) any sensitive data before sending it to us.

 ### Service access to data